July 21, Friday, Ottawa

 I wanted to see the fascinating Mosaicultures in the Jacques-Cartier Park, “the biggest horticultural event in Canada”.
 Mosaiculture is a spectacular horticultural technique that combines 3 art forms: sculpture for the structure, paint for the palette of colours, and horticulture as the means of creating living and changing artworks with plants.
 The surface of each of 40 “arrangements” was a combination of plants, flowers and mosses to provide the texture and color.
 Some sculpture-arrangements were themed around the Canadian Providences and were focused on fantasy and nature.
 Some of favorites, with all coverage done in plants and flowers, follow.

 Anne of Green Gables and the Train she came in on

 Lobster Fisherman and Killer Whale

 First Nation Drumming, Explorer and Chinese Contributions to the exhibit:

 And Mother Earth, surrounded by her creatures…

-Well, needless to say I was enthralled, but I don’t know how much comes across in these photos.
-I was impressed with the skill needed to create any one of the smallest of these “arrangements”.
+Well, needless to say I was enthralled.
+I was impressed with the skill needed to even create any one of the smallest of these “arrangements”.